acgerstein/diskImageR/DiskAssay.md

 ## [1] "p1_30_a" "p2_30_a"
 ## 
 ```
 Depending on where imageJ is located on your computer, the script may not run unless you specify the filepath.
-See ?runIJ for more details.
+See ?IJMacro for more details.

 If you want to access the output of the imageJ macro in a later R session you can with
 ```r